wyattsweet/Data-Structures-and-Algorithms/README.md

 Basic description of common programming data structures and algorithms.
 Examples of each in JavaScript.

+## General Terms

+* **Topological Sorting** – When a set of tasks or steps need to be executed in a specific order, topological sort orders them in the order they need to be executed.
+A real world example of this is courses that have pre-requisites, you have to take Drawing I before you can take Drawing II.

 ## Binary Search Tree

 ### in-order traversal